 The date we have set aside for the Regulatory examination is Tuesday, November 7th, 2023.

 The examination is regulatory-based.
 To become a member of the Society, Applicants must achieve a pass in the regulatory examination and successfully fulfill the requirements of a technical Oral Assessment based on the Approved Professional designation for which they are eligible (Numerical Standards or Risk-based Standards).

 The Technical Oral Assessment will consist of case studies and/or scenarios with follow-up questions that will assess the candidate’s technical knowledge and experience.
-The interview will be conducted by a minimum three-person panel with experience in the category being evaluated (Numerical or Risk-based).
-The interviewee will be evaluated on a pass/fail basis.
+This is not an interview.
+The Oral Assessment will be conducted by a two-person panel with experience in the category being evaluated (Numerical or Risk-based).
+Each question will be evaluated as correct or incorrect according to a proper Scoring rubric.
+The complete exam will be qualified as pass or fail.
 Dates and times will be informed individually to each applicant by July 1st.
-Technical Oral assessments will be in September, 2023.
+The dates we have secured for the Numerical Oral assessment will be September 19th, 2023, and the Risk-based Oral assessment on September 20th, 2023.

 Your Experience Counts

 The experience review panel is interested to find out how long you have been working in the environmental field, what kinds of projects you have worked on and other relevant areas of experience.